HenriARM/infomcv/README.md

 - CHOICE 4: implement a function that can provide a confidence for how well each variable has been estimated, perhaps by considering subsets of the input: 10
 - CHOICE 5: implement a way to enhance the input to reduce the number of input images that are not correctly processed by findChessboardCorners, for example by enhancing edges or getting rid of light reflections: 10
 - CHOICE 6: produce a 3D plot with the locations of the camera relative to the chessboard when each of the training images was taken: 10

+## REPORT

+Chosen tasks:
+1) in live_camera.py we test online phase using video frames (cv.VideoCapture)
+2) we calculate reprojection error for each image in calibration.py and set up threshold.
+If we don't meet required threshold, we eliminate images with highest reprojection error until we do.
+To setup threshold value it would be good to run calibration multiple times and look into its distribution, ideally it should eliminate mostly outliers.